KieraAllen/futbol/README.md

 - Group collaboration

 ## Design Strategy
-StatTracker is a program that takes data in the form of CSV files and organizes it.
+_StatTracker_ is a program that takes data in the form of CSV files and organizes it.
-- In addition to the main StatTracker class, there are 3 classes for collection creation from each CSV file (TeamCollection, GameCollection, GameTeamCollection), and a fourth class to hold some complex methods (SeasonStats).
+- In addition to the main _StatTracker_ class, there are 3 classes for collection creation from each CSV file (_TeamCollection, GameCollection, GameTeamCollection_), and a fourth class to hold some complex methods (_SeasonStats_).
-- The project also includes one Module (Loadable) for loading CSV files.
+- The project also includes one module (_Loadable_) for loading CSV files.

 ## Project Group Members